 Bone density and osteoporosis

-Although women with higher bone density appear to have a higher risk of breast cancer, they have a lower risk of osteoporosis [127].
+Although women with high bone density have a higher risk of breast cancer compared to other women, they have a lower risk of osteoporosis [112].
+Osteoporosis is a loss of bone mass and bone density.
+It causes bones to become fragile.